neefrehman/manyworlds/README.md

 npm install && npm run start
 ```

-This will set up the (lightning fast, thanks to Snowpack) dev server, and you should be good to go.
+This will set up the dev server, and you should be good to go.

 #### Fast refresh dev server workaround